Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalJan.md

 #223 As a student, I want to learn more about docker, so that I can setup a script which will run the web app locally.

+* Having already heard about docker many times throughout my IT life it always came across as a little scary.
+Especially for me as a BIMmer it always seemed like something only diehard developers would get in touch with.
+In my recent years I taught myself to have a mentality that I can learn anything as long as I truly set my mind to it.
+Then when first searching on google for some sample scripts, I noticed that for the things we needed as a group it really was not that scary after all.

 ## Journal